bobobo1618/docpad-plugin-sunny/Readme.md

 Mandatory for it to work:

 - `DOCPAD_SUNNY_PROVIDER = aws|google`: The cloud storage provider to use.
 At the moment only Google and Amazon are supported.
 - `DOCPAD_SUNNY_ACCOUNT`: The account to use to connect.
-For Amazon this is the access key, for Google, I'm honestly not sure.
+For Amazon this is the access key, for Google, you get this from the Interoperable Access page under Google Storage in [the console](https://code.google.com/apis/console/)
 - `DOCPAD_SUNNY_SECRETKEY`: The key to use.
-For Amazon, this is the AWS secret key.
+For Amazon, this is the AWS secret key, for Google, this is the Secret found on the page mentioned above.
 - `DOCPAD_SUNNY_CONTAINER`: The container to use. a.k.a. bucket.

 Optional: